krauselab/krauselab/content/members/fiona/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "nadia.ayala-lopez@yale.edu"
+email: "evrett.thompson@yale.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Graduate Student
 ---

-Dr. Nadia Ayala-Lopez is a Postdoctoral Fellow in the Department of Laboratory Medicine in the Yale School of Medicine.
-She earned a PhD in Pharmacology and Toxicology from Michigan State University, where as a National Institute of Health Pre-Doctoral Fellow, she studied the role of adipose tissue in blood vessel function.
-She is certified by the American Society for Clinical Pathology and served as a medical laboratory scientist at the University of Washington.
-Dr. Ayala-Lopez's current research at Yale University is on RNA modifications in acute megakaryoblastic leukemia.
-Besides research, she is active in the postdoctoral community and serves as Chair for the Yale Postdoctoral Association.
+Evrett Thompson, a PhD student in the Department of Cell Biology, graduated from the University of Connecticut in 2016 with a B.S. in both Molecular Cell Biology and Chemistry.
+Following his undergraduate studies, Evrett worked in industry at Semma Therapeutics where he was exposed to stem cell research and discovered a passion for studying differentiation and cell fate.
+Evrett started his PhD studies at Yale in the fall of 2019 and joined the Krause lab in March 2020 with an interest in exploring cell fate in megakaryocyte/erythroid progenitors.